Real Gill

-Real Nijn Gill (born 23 January 2003) is a Trinidadian footballer who plays for MLS Next Pro club Huntsville City and the Trinidad and Tobago national team.
+Real Nijn Gill (born 23 January 2003) is a Trinidadian footballer who plays for USL League One club One Knoxville SC and the Trinidad and Tobago national team.

 Early life

 Gill was quoted as saying that in his early life he “didn't have any time to go football or study in school.
 Where I lived was like a ghetto.
 It was a very hard place” but that he “ used to try to keep out of it and stay on the straight road” and that “ Football has helped me a lot to come out of this.
 To be honest, there are gang wars going on, and it (football) has saved my life”.

-Career
+Club career

 Gill began playing regularly for La Horquetta Rangers F.C. in the Ascension League whilst still a teenager.
 In May, 2023 he signed for Club Sando.

 Gill signed with USL League One club Northern Colorado Hailstorm on 16 January 2024.

 Gill joined Huntsville City of MLS Next Pro on 16 December 2024.